MAZE: Data-Free Model Stealing Attack Using Zeroth-Order Gradient Estimation: Sensitivity Studies

 Figure~\ref{fig:abm_vs_maze} shows the clone accuracy of MAZE with zeroth-order gradient estimation and MAZE with perfect gradient information.
 We use a reduced query budget of $1.25M$ for FashionMNIST and SVHN, $10M$ for GTSRB, and $20M$ for CIFAR-10.
 We observe that there is a slight improvement in clone accuracy (on average, 3.8\%) when perfect gradient information is available.
 This shows that our approximation of gradient is reasonably accurate and therefore MAZE is able to train clone model with high accuracy.

-When the query budget is increased, the error in estimating the gradient is tolerated by the training algorithm, and we observe that at the default budget of 30 million queries the difference in clone accuracy with estimated gradient and perfect gradient is negligible.
+When the query budget is increased, the error in estimating the gradient is tolerated by the training algorithm, and we observe that at a budget of 30 million queries the difference in clone accuracy with estimated gradient and perfect gradient is negligible.